hangong/Colour_Transfer_deNoise/README.md

 # Colour_Transfer_deNoise
-An C++ implementation (based on OpenCV) of an image colour transfer noise deduction algorithm.
+A C++ implementation (based on OpenCV) of an image colour transfer noise deduction algorithm.

 #Examples